jaapverloop/knot/README.rst

     conn = c.provide('connection')

-For convience, you can also use the shortcut.
+For convenience, you can also use the shortcut.

 .. code-block:: python